mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 161 - Abstract Final Undefined Classes/readme.md

 We should look back at our classes and start qualifying them either as abstract or final.

+There are no valid cases for two concrete classes, one subclassifying the other.

 # Relations

 [Code Smell 11 - Subclassification for Code Reuse](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%20%2011%20-%20Subclassification%20for%20Code%20Reuse/readme.md)